sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

     --DROP LOGIN POLICY lp;
     ```

-    The tutorial [Monitor a Standalone Data Lake in SAP HANA Cloud](hana-cloud-hdl-getting-started-4) may also be of interest as it demonstrates the data lake IQ monitoring views.
+    The tutorial [Monitor a Standalone Data Lake in SAP HANA Cloud](hana-cloud-hdl-getting-started-4) may also be of interest as it demonstrates the data lake Relational Engine monitoring views.

 [DONE]
 [ACCORDION-END]